 While changing the practices of your company in the short term will undoubtedly cause some headaches and incur some additional investment to make sure that they are compliant.
 In the medium to long term, users of these exchanges can do so with a renewed confidence knowing that they are safer and more secure than ever, they will see that their funds, as well as their digital information, will be more challenging to jeopardise.
 Carlisle explained that companies might initially struggle to find the balance between regulatory compliance and user privacy.
 But a company spokesman for Kraken said they are dedicated to collecting the information required by the regulations while remaining conscious of the needs for privacy of their customers.

-One thing is for sure, and If you get your exchange compliance-ready, today wit will save you a lot of hassle in the future.
+One thing is for sure, and If you get your exchange compliance-ready according to the proposed crypto regulation today with will save you a lot of hassle in the future.